Liz Truss doubles down on disastrous ‘growth’ plan in farewell speech

 The former chancellor is under fire for failing to set out his blueprint, after an awkward 83-second speech when he won the Tory leadership on Monday when he took no questions.

-At Buckingham Palace, the outgoing prime minister will resign formally to the King – who, shortly afterwards will invite Mr Sunak to form the next government.
+At Buckingham Palace, the outgoing prime minister will resign formally to the King – who, shortly afterwards, will invite Mr Sunak to form the next government.

+In her three-minute speech, Ms Truss claimed she had acted “urgently and decisively” to head off huge hikes in energy bills, despite opposing action on the campaign trail in the summer.

+“We helped millions of households with their energy bills and helped thousands of businesses avoid bankruptcy,” she argued.

 Register for free to continue reading